Snehlata1111/Aircraft-trajectory-prediction-internship/README.md

 ---

 **About**
-Internship project applying data analytics and deep learning with LSTM models to predict aircraft trajectories using flight and radar data, focusing on preprocessing, feature engineering, and sequence modeling.
+Research Internship project applying data analytics and deep learning with LSTM models to predict aircraft trajectories using flight and radar data, focusing on preprocessing, feature engineering, and sequence modeling.